csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 ## physics of computation

-- based on carver mead: drift and diffusion are at the heart of everything
+- drift and diffusion are at the heart of everything (based on carver mead)
-- different things realted by the **Boltzmann distr.** (ex. distr of air molecules vs elevation.
+- Boltzmann distr. models many things (ex. distr of air molecules vs elevation.
 Subject to gravity and diffusion upwards since they're colliding)
   - nernst potential
   - current-voltage relation of voltage-gated channels
   - current-voltage relation of MOS transistor
-- these things are all like transistor: energy barrier that must be overcome
+- these things are all like a transistor: energy barrier that must be overcome
-- neuromorphic examples
-  - differential pair sigmoid yields sigmoid-like function
-    - can compute tanh function really simply to simulate
-  - silicon retina
-    - lateral inhibition exists (gap junctions in horizontal cells)
-    - mead & mahowald 1989 - analog VLSI retina (center-surround receptive field is very low energy)
-- computation requires energy (otherwise signals would dissipate)
-  - von neumann architecture: CPU - bus (data / address) - Memory
-    - moore's law ending (in terms of cost, clock speed, etc.)
-      - ex. errors increase as device size decreases (and can't tolerate any errors)
-  - neuromorphic computing
-    - brain ~ 20 Watts
-    - exploit intrinsic transistor physics (need extremely small amounts of current)
-    - exploit electronics laws kirchoff's law, ohm's law
-    - new materials (ex. memristor - 3d crossbar array)
-    - can't just do biological mimicry - need to understand the principles

 ## spiking neurons